 ADS offers a continuum of student support services for struggling, at-risk and students with disabilities.
-Our Student Services Director, Rebecca Mien, coordinates efforts to provide needed supports to help all children gain access to the curriculum in the least restrictive environment.
+Our Student Services Director, Maria Martinez, coordinates efforts to provide needed supports to help all children gain access to the curriculum in the least restrictive environment.

 Response to Intervention (RtI):

 RtI is the process ADS uses to identify, monitor and provide supports to students performing below-grade level.
 RtI provides a strategic process for early identification of learning/behavior concerns of students as well as the necessary tools for selecting appropriate interventions toward a positive solution for the student and teacher.

 The RtI committee consists of the Student Services Director, Assistant Principal, Behavior Program Director, Interventionists, and classroom teachers.
 This committee monitors all students performing below grade-level on local and state assessments.
 They also evaluate the success of research-based intervention strategies and curriculum for effectiveness.
 Students in the intervention process receive Tier I, II, or III level intervention supports and are regularly monitored by the RtI committee.